kenchandev/restaurant-dashboard/README.md

 ##  Usage

 Clone this repository and navigate to the directory.
+Execute gulpfile.js code to identify any potential errors within JavaScript code and inject Bower dependencies automatically when installed.

+Terminal Tab #1:

     npm install
     bower install
     python -m SimpleHTTPServer 3000

+Terminal Tab #2:

+    gulp

 Create a config.js file inside the process_data to utilize the Google Places API.